Jim McIntyre (footballer)

-James McIntyre (born 24 May 1972) is a Scottish football coach and former player.
+James McIntyre (born 24 May 1972) is a Scottish football coach and former player who was most recently the manager of Arbroath.

 McIntyre played mainly as a striker or as a left midfielder.
 During his playing career he played for Bristol City, Exeter City, Airdrieonians, Kilmarnock, Reading, Dundee United and Dunfermline Athletic.

 He started his managerial career with Dunfermline Athletic followed by a scouting role at Bristol City.
 He then managed Queen of the South and Ross County, winning the Scottish League Cup in March 2016 with County.
 He was appointed Dundee manager in October 2018, but he was sacked in May 2019 after the club had been relegated.
-He returned to management in June 2022 with Cove Rangers, but was sacked six months later following poor form.
+After six months as manager of Cove Rangers, McIntyre was appointed by Arbroath in December 2023 but was sacked in August 2024 thanks to one point out of nine in League One.

 Playing career

 Born in Alexandria, West Dunbartonshire, McIntyre began his senior career in England, after having unsuccessful trials with Hearts and Dundee United, and serving a three-year joinery apprenticeship, signing for Bristol City in 1991.
 While there, he had a loan spell with Exeter City in 1993.
 Later that year he returned to Scotland, signing for Airdrieonians where he impressed to earn a move to the top division.
 In March 1996 he joined Kilmarnock, going on to be part of their Scottish Cup-winning team in 1997.
 McIntyre scored the winning goal in the semi-final replay against Dundee United.

 In March 1998, McIntyre was transferred to Reading for a fee of £440,000, and the following month appeared for Scotland B international team against Norway.
 He appeared as a late sub to replace Andy Smith.
 He played in the 2000/01 third-tier play off final defeat in extra time.
 This was his last game playing in English football.
 He returned to Scottish football, signing for Dundee United in July.
 Although his initial contract was for a two-year period, he twice extended his stay with the club and again was a goal scorer in a Scottish Cup semi-final winning team.
 It was announced by United manager Craig Brewster in April 2006 that McIntyre would be free to leave the club at the end of the season.

 In July 2006, McIntyre signed for Dunfermline Athletic after negotiating a termination of his Dundee United contract.
 He scored a decisive penalty kick against Hibernian at Hampden Park in a Scottish Cup semi-final replay allowing Dunfermline to progress to the final with a 1–0 victory.
 After being appointed as Dunfermline manager at the start of 2008, McIntyre did not make a playing appearance for the club until November 2008 due to injury.